Social Comparison and Its Effects

 Last Updated: 31-03-2023

 Google says, “Comparison is a consideration or estimate of the similarities or dissimilarities between two things or people.”
+But do you know what this mere comparison does to the human mind?

 Comparing oneself to others is human nature, whether favourably or unfavourably.
 Favourable comparisons enhance self-esteem and make people feel better about their circumstances in life, while the constant negative comparison of yourself to others may have the opposite effect.

 There is a strong correlation between the desire to seek information on social comparison and low self-esteem, depression and neuroticism.
-Unfortunately, there is a common temptation with the widespread availability of social media to skim through posts from several other people and trying matching yourself with others.
+Unfortunately, there is a common temptation with the widespread availability of social media to skim through posts from several other people and try matching yourself with others.
 Social comparison and mental health may be more of an issue with modern technology than ever before.

-Although not comparing yourself to others in the modern world can be difficult, it is important for people to understand how detrimental social comparison can be for our well-being.
+Although not comparing yourself to others in the modern world can be difficult, it is important for people to understand how detrimental social comparison can be to our well-being.
 If we could somehow find different ways to view social media and our natural social comparison tendency, it can help to reduce problems of self-esteem and depression.

 It may be too difficult to avoid social comparison entirely since it is an instinctive psychological activity that allows us to assess our own self-worth.
 But discovering new ways to reduce and manage your comparison with more positive and constructive activities can help minimize the damage to your psychological health that this might cause.

-For Couples
+Dating Couples

 Connect with an expert